eduardorodriguez10/MakeSalesforceFilesPublic/README.md

 How it works
 ------------

-1. When a file is uploaded as a Salesforce file related to a record in Salesforce, the app checks the Shared_Files_Setting__mdt to see if the SObject has been configured to publicly share these files.
+1. When a Salesforce File is uploaded and it is related to a record in Salesforce, the app checks the Shared_Files_Setting__mdt Metadata Type to see if the related SObject has been configured to publicly share these files.
-2. If public sharing has been configured, it creates a Shared_File__c record with the RelatedRecordId__c of the related record.
-In the Shared_Files_Setting__mdt custom metadata record you can use the Automatically_Share__c field to automatically make these files publicly available.
-If you don't select these boxes, the user has the option to later share these files by using the Lightning Component in the Record Page.
+2. If public sharing has been configured, the app creates a Shared_File__c and stores the record Id of the related record in the RelatedRecordId__c field of the Share_File__c record.
+In the Shared_Files_Setting__mdt custom metadata record, you can specify if you want these files to be shared automatically using the Automatically_Share__c field.
+If this field is not selected, the user has the option to later share these files using the Lightning Component in the Record Page.
-3. A trigger on the Shared_File__c object will create a Content Distribution for the file and it will store the URL in the Download_Link__c URL field of the Shared_File__c record.
+3. The files are shared by a trigger on the Shared_File__c object that creates ContentDistribution records for the files and stores the URL in the Download_Link__c URL field of the Shared_File__c record.
 4. A Lightning Component is used to update these settings, remove sharing, update descriptions, etc.

 Dependencies
 ------------

 1. The application uses some classes from https://github.com/DouglasCAyers/sfdc-convert-attachments-to-chatter-files from Douglas C Ayers to convert Attachments to Salesforce Files, which simplifies the Unit Testing.
 These classes requires Enhanced Notes enabled in the Salesforce Org.

 Configuration